 On January 16, 2015, we entered into a Loan and Security Agreement with Oxford and SVB, providing for term loans to us in an aggregate principal amount of up to \$15 million, in two tranches.
 We drew down the initial term loans in the aggregate principal amount of \$10 million, which we refer to as the Term A Loans, on January 16, 2015.
 The Term A Loans bear interest at a fixed rate of 7.05% per annum.
-On or prior to June 30, 2016, we may borrow additional term loans, which we refer to as the Term B Loans, in the aggregate principal amount up to \$5 million, subject to the satisfaction of certain borrowing conditions, including our achievement of primary endpoints on our Phase IIa trials for our MIN-117 and MIN-202 programs.
-The Term B Loans will bear interest at a fixed rate per annum of the greater of (i) 7.05% or (ii) the sum of (a) the prime rate reported in The Wall Street Journal three (3) business days prior to the funding date of the Term B Loans, plus (b) 3.80%.
-In August 2015, we entered into a First Amendment to the Loan and Security Agreement, amending certain milestones related to the six month extension of the interest-only repayment period.
-In February 2016, we entered into a second amendment to the Loan and Security Agreement extending the deadline for meeting the clinical milestones required to draw down the Term B Loans from March 31, 2016 to June 30, 2016
+In August 2015, we entered into a First Amendment to the Loan and Security Agreement, amending certain milestones related to the six month extension of the interest-only repayment period for the Term A Loans.

-By raising at least \$30.0 million in capital (including at least \$20.0 million from the sale of equity securities) and completing the first dosing of our Phase I/II clinical trial for MIN-117 prior to December 31, 2015, we achieved the interest-only milestones under the amended Loan Agreement and elected to extend the interest-only period an additional six months and reduce the repayment term by six months.
+By raising at least \$30.0 million in capital (including at least \$20.0 million from the sale of equity securities) and completing the first dosing of our Phase I/II clinical trial for MIN-117 prior to December 31, 2015, we achieved the interest-only milestones under the amended Loan Agreement and elected to extend the interest-only period an additional six months.
 Through August 1, 2016, we are obligated to make monthly interest payments only on the outstanding principal balance on the Term A Loans, followed by 24 months of equal principal and interest payments.